 4. Keep the communication process dynamic.

 Okay, you’ve now defined your toolset, set guidelines for using the tools, and wrapped process around meetings.
 What next?
 Teams are constantly evolving and changing, whether it’s because of strategy decisions, product launches, or hiring changes, so it’s important to make sure your team infrastructure is also dynamic.
-Check in regularly to make sure guidelines are still relevant.
-Updating processes is key for keeping team members engaged.
+Check-in regularly to make sure guidelines are still relevant.
+Updating processes is key to keep team members engaged.

-- In the meantime, empower your team with communication and collaboration platforms.
+Improve your team’s productivity with communication and collaboration platforms.

-- Eventually, measure the effect of your efforts and try to find their clear-cut practical value.
+Eventually, measure the effectiveness of your efforts and try to find their clear-cut practical value.

-Using these simple strategies, combined with the right communication and collaboration tools, will help build positive and effective relationships in your team.
+The use of these simple strategies, combined with the right communication and collaboration tools, will lead to creating positive and effective relationships in your team.